Skip to content

 Node Eligibility:

-• Can be entry points: LLM, Agent, Function, Tool, Code, Custom, Loop, Loop from Tool, State Modifier, Pipeline (Subgraph), Decision
+• ✔️ Can be entry points: LLM, Agent, Toolkit, MCP, Code, Custom, State Modifier, Printer, Decision

-Router and Condition nodes require input data to evaluate their conditions.
-At pipeline start, no state variables have been populated yet, so these nodes have nothing to evaluate.
+Router nodes require input data to evaluate their conditions.
+At pipeline start, no state variables have been populated yet, so the router has nothing to evaluate.

 Setting an Entry Point